-If there’s such thing as a truck camper genie, the lamp is somewhere in Patrick Brannan’s Northstar TC700.
+If there’s such thing as a truck camper genie, the lamp is somewhere in Patrick Brannan’s Northstar Camper.
 How else can you explain how lucky he was to find his truck camper the way he did?
-And how else can you explain how he managed to pull himself out of what has to be one of the worst truck camping pickles we’ve ever heard at Truck Camper Magazine?
-This is one story you have to read to believe.
+And how else can you explain how he managed to pull himself out of what has to be one of the worst camping pickles we’ve ever heard at Truck Camper Magazine?

 I’m a high level rock climber, and met my ex-wife through mutual friends.
 On the week of our wedding, people were flying in and my truck dies.
 I was stuck out in Ohio shopping for a truck.
 I found a Mazda B4000 truck and bought it.

 I tried to generate excitement about a truck camper with my wife because she was into rock climbing and camping.
 She’s European and didn’t know about truck campers.

 On our first day back in Colorado, my wife went out to do some errands.
 When she returned, she said, “You’re not going to believe this.
-There’s a Northstar TC700 at the bank here in Leadville”.
+There’s a Northstar pop-up at the bank here in Leadville”.

-When I went to the bank, sure enough there was a practically new black Toyota truck and a Northstar TC700, just sitting there.
+When I went to the bank, sure enough there was a practically brand new black Toyota truck and a Northstar, just sitting there.
 It turns out the truck and camper were repossessed by the bank, were only a year old, and had hardly been used.